 'The new approach to public transport will be based on a vision of an integrated public transport network, enabling short, medium and long distance trips for people in every part of Ireland.
-This will mean increasing the frequency of existing rail and bus services, and expanding the bus network through the Connecting Ireland approach.'
+This will mean increasing the frequency of existing rail and bus services and expanding the road network through the Connecting Ireland approach.'

-Table 2.8 describes the Actions and how the Proposed Scheme meets the specific action.
+Table 3.7 describes the Actions and how the Proposed Scheme meets the specific action.

-Table 2.8: Climate Action Plan Transport Actions
+Table 3.7: Climate Action Plan 2021 - Transport Actions

-Action Number Action How the Proposed Scheme meets the Action 225 'Continue the improvement and expansion of the Active Travel and Greenway Network'.
-The Proposed Scheme will promote active travel through the provision of enhanced cycle and pedestrian infrastructure.
-227 'Construct an additional 1,000km of cycling and walking infrastructure' The Proposed Scheme aligns with the action as it will provide segregated cycling facilities along the Proposed Scheme in both directions.
-228 Encourage an increased level of modal shift towards Active travel (walking and cycling) and away from private car use' The Proposed Scheme will provide the infrastructure required to promote modal shift from private car to a more sustainable forms of transport and increased bus priority which are key actions in the plan.
-233 'Commence delivery of BusConnects Network Redesign Dublin' BusConnects Dublin Programme is the National Transport Authority's programme to greatly improve bus services in the Greater Dublin Area of which the Proposed Scheme is part.
-235 Commence delivery of BusConnects Core Bus Corridor Infrastructure Works' BusConnects Dublin Programme is the National Transport Authority's programme to greatly improve bus services in the Greater Dublin Area of which the Proposed Scheme is part.
-256 'Deliver sustainable bus priority measures on the National Road Network' The Proposed Scheme will provide the infrastructure required to increase bus priority which is a key action of the plan.
-The Proposed Scheme includes the provision of enhanced bus priority measures for existing (both public and private) and all future services who will use the corridor.
+Action Number Action How the Proposed Scheme Meets the Action 225 'Continue the improvement and expansion of the Active Travel and Greenway Network' The Proposed Scheme will promote active travel through the provision of enhanced cycle and pedestrian infrastructure.
+227 'Construct an additional 1,000km of cycling and walking infrastructure' The Proposed Scheme aligns with the action as it will provide, where possible, segregated cycling facilities along the Proposed Scheme in both directions.
+228 'Encourage an increased level of modal shift towards Active travel (walking and cycling) and away from private car use' The Proposed Scheme will provide the infrastructure required to promote modal shift from private car to more sustainable forms of transport and increased bus priority which are key actions in the Climate Action Plan 2021.
+233 'Commence delivery of BusConnects Network Redesign Dublin' The BusConnects Dublin Programme is the NTA's programme to greatly improve bus services in the GDA, of which the Proposed Scheme is part.
+235 'Commence delivery of BusConnects Core Bus Corridor Infrastructure Works' The BusConnects Dublin Programme is the NTA's programme to greatly improve bus services in the GDA, of which the Proposed Scheme is part.
+256 'Deliver sustainable bus priority measures on the National Road Network' The Proposed Scheme will provide the infrastructure required to increase bus priority which is a key action of the Climate Action Plan 2021.
+The Proposed Scheme will include the provision of enhanced bus priority measures for existing (both public and private) and all future services who will use the corridor.

-The delivery of the Proposed Scheme will deliver the transport infrastructure required to support sustainable transport options that will in turn support the key actions set out in the Climate Action Plan 2021.
+The delivery of the Proposed Scheme will provide the transport infrastructure required to provide sustainable transport options that will support the key actions set out in the Climate Action Plan 2021.
 The Proposed Scheme will expand, enhance and connect to pedestrian and cycle networks and will assist in facilitating the delivery of modal shift.